robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 The problem we are solving is how to generate a short and unique key for a given URL.

 ## Encoding actual URL
 We want to compute a unique hash of the given URL, so no matter the URL given, the resulting shortlink is always the same size.
+We then want to encode it for display.
 ### Compute a unique hash (MD5 / SHA256)
 We can compute a unique hash of a given URL.